Sapphire645/DQB2ChunkEditorPlus/README.md

 **Note: Has not been fully tested yet.
 ALWAYS BACK UP YOUR SAVE.**

-**0.2.0:**
+## Features

 - Import and Export buttons for raw hex editing.
 - Updated block list with new blocks.
 - Changed the way the blocks display in the map for a better visual interface (In-game textures instead of block icons).
 - Blocks seem to overflow at index 2048.
 Added functionality to read and insert blocks with their normal and overflowed indices.

-**0.2.1:**
-- Added a 'flatten island' option (Turtle's one wasn't working for me and I needed it for testing)
+- 'flatten island' option (Turtle's one wasn't working for me and I needed it for testing)
-- Added a Magic Pencil tool that will select a whole area in the current layer.
+- Magic Pencil tool that will select a whole area in the current layer.
 By choosing a new block the entire area will be set to that block.
-- Added a 'Replace block' tool that will replace every instance of that block in the map for a different one.
+- 'Replace block' tool that will replace every instance of that block in the map for a different one.
 If there is a selection active with the Pencil it will only affect the selected area.
-- Changed a water block that seemed to have the wrong name (It was *too* obviously wrong to ignore)
-- Changed the way the chunk number is fetched.

-**0.2.2:**
-- Completed the whole block list from ID 0 to 2047.
-Added colors (Still missing images)
 - New info added: What items do the blocks drop and the hammer requirement of the blocks.
 'Used' property added as well (Not accurate)
-- Fixed oversight on the way the chunk number is fetched when importing a file

-**0.2.3:**
-- Added placeholder filter option to filter blocks by name (Thank goodness)
-- Added support for editing Gratitude Points, Time and Weather (Not fully tested, weather is not documented yet)
+- Added support for editing Gratitude Points, Time and all 30 Weathers (Not fully tested, gratitude does not work)

-**0.2.3a:**
-- Fixed import option (That was broken in 0.2.3)
+**Alpha-Temporal**
+- Filter "used", "unused", "liquids" and "default blocks (non=valid IDs)
+- Better block selector
+- Primitive mass select tool and mass place tool
-- Added ability to change chunk count manually (since it sometimes doesn't work?)
+- Ability to change chunk count manually (since it sometimes doesn't work?)
-- Tile update, some images were added, water and snow cover was updated, and item tiles were also better identified
-- Clock displayed wrong max number (12000 instead of 1200)
-- Changed 'replace' icon to an in-game one (finally)
-- Save option will now display the proper file name, even if the name of the file was something completely different when it was opened.
-- Better weather editor, all 30 weather tipes are named and can be chosen from a dropdown.
-Which weathers work where is untested.

-**Mayor glitches:**
-- Gratitude editor is still broken.
-I'm not sure where the problem is
-- For some reason sometimes the blocks will not be recognised despite being in the dropdown?
-I have no idea why this happens I did not touch that...
-If this happens just save, close and reopen the program, the file won't be affected by this.
-- Filtering seems to cause some chaos in the dropdown thing.
-Not recommended.

-Screenshots of 2.0:

 <img src="./src/Images/ScreenshotPlus.png" data-canonical-src="./src/Images/ScreenshotPlus.png" width="479" height="258" />